Hyperthermophile

-A hyperthermophile is an organism that thrives in extremely hot environments—from 60 °C (140 °F) upward.
-An optimal temperature for the existence of hyperthermophiles is often above 80 °C (176 °F).
-Hyperthermophiles are often within the domain Archaea, although some bacteria are also able to tolerate extreme temperatures.
-Some of these bacteria are able to live at temperatures greater than 100 °C, deep in the ocean where high pressures increase the boiling point of water.
+A hyperthermophile is an organism that thrives in extremely hot environments—from 60 C upward.
+An optimal temperature for the existence of hyperthermophiles is often above 80 C. Hyperthermophiles are often within the domain Archaea, although a few bacterial examples exist.
+Some of them are able to live at temperatures greater than 100 C, deep in the ocean where high pressures increase the boiling point of water.
 Many hyperthermophiles are also able to withstand other environmental extremes, such as high acidity or high radiation levels.
 Hyperthermophiles are a subset of extremophiles.
 Their existence may support the possibility of extraterrestrial life, showing that life can thrive in environmental extremes.

 History

 Hyperthermophiles isolated from hot springs in Yellowstone National Park were first reported by Thomas D. Brock in 1965.
 Since then, more than 70 species have been established.
-The most extreme hyperthermophiles live on the superheated walls of deep-sea hydrothermal vents, requiring temperatures of at least 90 °C for survival.
+The most extreme hyperthermophiles live on the superheated walls of deep-sea hydrothermal vents, requiring temperatures of at least 90 C for survival.

-An extraordinary heat-tolerant hyperthermophile is Geogemma barossii (Strain 121), which has been able to double its population during 24 hours in an autoclave at 121 °C (hence its name).
-The current record growth temperature is 122 °C, for Methanopyrus kandleri.
+An extraordinary heat-tolerant hyperthermophile is Geogemma barossii (Strain 121), which has been able to double its population during 24 hours in an autoclave at 121 C (hence its name).
+The current record growth temperature is 122 C, for Methanopyrus kandleri.

-Although no hyperthermophile has shown to thrive at temperatures >122 °C, their existence is possible.
-Strain 121 survives 130 °C for two hours, but was not able to reproduce until it had been transferred into a fresh growth medium, at a relatively cooler 103 °C.
+Although no hyperthermophile has shown to thrive at temperatures >122 °C, temporary survival is possible.
+Strain 121 survives 130 C for two hours, but was not able to reproduce until it had been transferred into a fresh growth medium at a relatively cooler 103 C.